Ridiculously Easy Coconut Curry Chicken (SO Quick + Tasty!)

 Customize the curry to your liking:

 • Green Onions: Not a fan of bell peppers?
 Honestly, they truly dissolve into the sauce and you won’t know they’re there, but feel free to swap ½ cup finely chopped green onions.
-Trust me, it adds a similar pop of vibrant flavor and just works!
+I’ve done both and it adds a similar pop of vibrant flavor that just works!

 • Cream: Use heavy cream or coconut cream instead of yogurt for a richer sauce.